 Indian food photography might seem simple, but it requires some preparation.
 The setup alone can make or break your Indian food pictures.

-10. Use the Ingredients to Create an Indian Atmosphere
+10. Indian Food Photography: 10 Tips to Create an Indian Atmosphere

 Indian food is not always easy to recognise.
 We all know what curry looks like and made of.
 But Indian cuisine varies according to region and traditions.